-The Timeline widget shows all BlueConic timeline events on the current profile's timeline.
+The Timeline widget shows all BlueConic Timeline events on the current profile's timeline.
 Contact BlueConic support for information about ways to add Timeline events to profile timelines.

 The Segments widget provides an overview of segments.
 The green or red indicator to the right of a segment shows whether the current profile is part of that segment or not, based on its profile property values.

 Two categories of segments are displayed in the widget:

 - On top of the list are segments in your watchlist.
 To add or remove a segment on your watchlist, select the glasses icon to the left of a segment in the segment widget or in the "all segments" overview.